Diplomas and Replacement Diplomas

 Diplomas damaged in shipment will be replaced free of charge providing that the diploma office is notified within one-year of degree conferral date.
 To report a damaged diploma, please complete a Damaged Diploma Replacement Request.

 A replacement diploma will be issued upon request and can be ordered online or with an application form.
 Penn does not issue electronic copies of diplomas.
 A replacement displays the signatures of the current officials but shows the original date of graduation.
 A statement reading “Replacement Diploma Issued on (Month, Date, Year)” will be printed at the bottom of the diploma to indicate that it is not an original.
 The fee for a replacement diploma is $100, and the processing time is between eight and ten weeks.

 The name printed on the replacement will be the name from your original diploma.
 If you have legally changed your name, please order your replacement using the paper form and send it in with a copy of the documentation verifying your name change.

 The University of Pennsylvania diploma has been printed in Latin since its first graduating class in 1757.
 If you would like to read the English translation online, please visit the general diploma translation page.
 You can also request a notarized translation that includes your name, degree, and graduation date.
+Translations are notarized by default, you do not need to pay a separate notarization fee for translations.
 The processing time is four weeks and cannot be expedited.